10 Cereal Hacks To Make Your Morning Even Better

 Cereal muffins

 Froot Loops muffins?
 Yes, please.
-Just mash up some Froot Loops, mix the cereal in with some muffin mix, then bake for 22 to 25 minutes.
+Just mash up some Froot Loops, mix the cereal in with some muffin mix, then bake for 22 – 25 minutes.

 Say goodbye to two-percent